PLhery/node-twitter-api-v2/doc/basics.md

 const v2LabsClient = client.v2.labs;
 ```

-Using the versionned client **auto-prefix requests** with default prefixes
+Using the versioned client **auto-prefix requests** with default prefixes
 (for v1: `https://api.twitter.com/1.1/`, for v2: `https://api.twitter.com/2/`,
 for labs v2: `https://api.twitter.com/labs/2/`)
-and gives you access to endpoint-wrapper methods!
+and this gives you access to endpoint-wrapper methods!

 ## Use the endpoint-wrapper methods